leavemeal0ne/real_estate_datalake/README.md

 - **Data Scraping**: Parsing a data within the dynamic website
 - **Storage**: Store data within AWS S3
 - **Automation**: Setting up airflow DAG for data ingestion with everyday schedule
-- **Analysis**: Using bid data solutions such as Apache Spark within Databricks platform for fast data cleaning and analysis
+- **Analysis**: Using big data solutions such as Apache Spark within Databricks platform for fast data cleaning and analysis
 ## Technologies Used

 - **Python**